 Buffy didn't answer.

 Tara frowned.
 "What stopped you?"

-The slayer took a deep breath.
-"I didn't kill him because that would have been wrong."
+Buffy took a deep breath.
+"I didn't kill him because it would have been wrong."

 Tara smiled.
 "That's something I've always admired about you.
 That you do the right thing, no matter what."